aws-samples/amazon-sagemaker-entrypoint-utilities/examples/01-sklearn-cluster/README.md

 # Overview of this examples

-This is an example of a SageMaker training meta-script, where this one single script can be used to call different sklearn clustering algorithm.
+This is an example of a SageMaker training meta-script, where this one single script can be used to call different sklearn clustering algorithms.

 The `train.py` script supports two modes: